ReVanced/revanced-cli/docs/1_usage.md

 # 🛠️ Using ReVanced CLI

-Learn how to ReVanced CLI.
+Learn how to use ReVanced CLI.

 ## 🔨 Usage